rantahar/introduction-to-mpi/_episodes/10-profiling.md

 ~~~
 {: .source}

-Save this to a file called `poisson.filter` and run
+Save this to a file called `poisson.filter` and run:
 ~~~
 scalasca -examine -s -f poisson.filter scorep_poisson_2_sum
 cat scorep_poisson_2_sum/scorep.score_poisson.filter
 ~~~
 {: .source .language-bash}

-The output is similar to before, but it now includes a filter column
+The output is similar to before, but it now includes a filter column:
 ~~~
 Estimated aggregate size of event trace:                   813kB Estimated requirements for largest trace buffer (max_buf): 407kB